Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 West Scotland (North Minch)

 Biomass is well above (above 1.4 times MSY Btrigger) MSYBtrigger.
-Fishing mortality is now just reaching FMSY and has been rising in recent years.
+Fishing mortality has been below FMSY since 2013.

 Criterion score: 0.5 info